isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-data-trans/c-transf-types/c-standard-transf/c-crossrows.md

 ---
 description: Like other transformations, the CrossRows transformation is applied to the rows of data (log entries) in your log sources.
-seo-description: Like other transformations, the CrossRows transformation is applied to the rows of data (log entries) in your log sources.
-seo-title: CrossRows
 solution: Analytics
 title: CrossRows
 topic: Data workbench